AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md

    > `https://experience.adobe.com/#/@your_organization's_id/home`
    >

-5. The Jason files with the sample data, configured to your Journey Optimizer instance:
+5. The JSON files with the sample data, configured to your Journey Optimizer instance:

-   1. Download the [[!DNL luma-data.zip file]](/help/tutorial-configure-a-training-sandbox/assets/luma-data.zip) file, which contains all Jason files required for this tutorial.
+   1. Download the [[!DNL luma-data.zip file]](/help/tutorial-configure-a-training-sandbox/assets/luma-data.zip), which contains all Jason files required for this tutorial.
    1. From your downloads folder, move the `luma-data.zip` file to the desired location on your computer, and unzip it.
-   1. There should be three JSON files: luma-crm.json, luma-loyalty.json, luma-products.json
+   1. There should be three JSON files: luma-crm.json, luma-loyalty.json, luma-products.json.
       These files hold the sample data that you will ingest into your sandbox.
-   1. Open each of the files and find **`yourOrganizationID`** and replace it with your **organization’s ID**
+   1. Open each of the files and find **`yourOrganizationID`** and replace it with your **organization’s ID**.
    1. Save the files.

 ## Let's get started